 From there, we descended down into the main area and through the ancient gateway to the Temple of the Sun.
 Then we went to the Royal Tomb and the Temple of the Three Windows.

 After an informative tour and more history than we could truly retain, we spent much of the afternoon and the following morning just wandering through the site.
-We let ourselves get lost in the buildings and back alleys of Machu Picchu, finding our way back to a landmark and then getting lost again.
+We let ourselves get lost in the buildings and back alleys, finding our way back to a landmark and then getting lost again.
 We let the experience of the site fill us and capture our imaginations.
 What was it like to live here?
 Why was it abandoned?
 What was the significance of this building or that rock?

 At several points, we sat down and just soaked the whole experience up.
 Visiting Machu Picchu is truly a once-in-a-lifetime trip and we wanted to remember it.